jaapeldoorn/LinuxMonitor/README.md

 ## Database (MySQL/MariaDB)
 Login as root user in MySQL/MariaDB.
-Create users and grant rights to the users (change password to own passwords:
+Create users and grant rights to the users (change password to own passwords and use them later in de daemon and webdashboard config files):
 ```SQL
 CREATE DATABASE linuxmonitor CHARACTER SET utf8mb4;
 CREATE USER 'linmon_writer'@'localhost' IDENTIFIED BY 'WRITE31f34ert4ggs';